+II) if selection of ePDG in the visited country is mandatory, construct an ePDG FQDN based on the Operator Identifier FQDN format using the PLMN ID of the selected PLMN as described in clause 19 of 3GPP TS 23.003 [8];

-and for the above cases, the UE shall use the DNS server function to resolve the constructed N3IWF FQDN to the IP address(es) of the N3IWF(s).
-The UE shall select as the IP address of the N3IWF a resolved IP address of an N3IWF with the same IP version as its local IP address;
+and for the above cases, the UE shall use the DNS server function to resolve the constructed N3IWF FQDN or the constructed ePDG FQDN to the IP address(es) of the N3IWF(s) or ePDG(s), respectivelly.
+The UE shall select as the IP address of the N3IWF or the ePDG a resolved IP address of an N3IWF or an ePDG with the same IP version as its local IP address;

-ii) if the DNS response contains no records and thus selection of N3IWF in visited country is not mandatory:
+ii) if the UE determines that selection of N3IWF and ePDG in the visited country is not mandatory:

-A) if the N3AN node configuration information is provisioned and the N3AN node selection information of the N3AN node configuration information contains one or more PLMNs in the visited country, the UE shall select a PLMN that has highest PLMN priority (see 3GPP TS 24.526 [17]) in the N3AN node selection information andthe UE shall construct an N3IWF FQDN based on the FQDN format of the selected PLMN's N3AN node selection information entry in the N3AN node selection information using the PLMN ID of the selected PLMN as specified in 3GPP TS 23.003 [8]; and
+A) if the N3AN node configuration information is provisioned and the N3AN node selection information of the N3AN node configuration information contains one or more PLMNs in the visited country, the UE shall select a PLMN that has highest PLMN priority (see 3GPP TS 24.526 [17]) in the N3AN node selection information andthe UE shall construct the selected N3IWF FQDN or ePDG FQDN based on the FQDN format of the selected PLMN's N3AN node selection information entry in the N3AN node selection information using the PLMN ID of the selected PLMN as specified in clause 28 or clause 19 of 3GPP TS 23.003 [8], respectivelly; and

 B) if the N3AN node configuration information is not provisioned or the N3AN node configuration information is provisioned and the N3AN node selection information of the N3AN node configuration information contains no PLMN in the visited country:

-- if the home N3IWF identifier configuration is provisioned in the N3AN node configuration information (see 3GPP TS 24.526 [17]) and contains an IP address, the UE shall use the IP address of the home N3IWF identifier configuration as the IP address of the N3IWF;
+- if the home N3IWF identifier configuration or home ePDG identifier configuration is provisioned in the N3AN node configuration information (see 3GPP TS 24.526 [17]) and contains an IP address, the UE shall use the IP address of the configuration as the IP address of the N3IWF or ePDG;

-- if the home N3IWF identifier configuration is provisioned in the N3AN node configuration information (see 3GPP TS 24.526 [17]) and does not contains an IP address, the UE shall use the FQDN of the home N3IWF identifier configuration as N3IWF FQDN; and
+- if the home N3IWF identifier configuration or home ePDG identifier configuration is provisioned in the N3AN node configuration information (see 3GPP TS 24.526 [17]) and does not contains an IP address, the UE shall use the FQDN of the configuration as N3IWF FQDN or ePDG FQDN; and

-- if the home N3IWF identifier configuration is not provisioned in the N3AN node configuration information, the UE shall construct an N3IWF FQDN based on the Operator Identifier FQDN format using the PLMN ID of the HPLMN as described in 3GPP TS 23.003 [8];
+- if the home N3IWF identifier configuration and home ePDG identifier configuration are not provisioned in the N3AN node configuration information, the UE shall construct an N3IWF FQDN or ePDG FQDN based on the Operator Identifier FQDN format using the PLMN ID of the HPLMN as described in clause 28 or clause 19 of 3GPP TS 23.003 [8];

-and for the above cases constructing or using an N3IWF FQDN, the UE shall use the DNS server function to resolve the N3IWF FQDN to the IP address(es) of the N3IWF(s).
-The UE shall select as the IP address of the N3IWF a resolved IP address of an N3IWF with the same IP version as its local IP address; and
+and for the above cases constructing or using an N3IWF FQDN or an ePDG FQDN, the UE shall use the DNS server function to resolve the FQDN to the IP address(es) of the N3IWF(s) or ePDG(s).
+The UE shall select as the IP address of the N3IWF or the ePDG a resolved IP address of an N3IWF or ePDG with the same IP version as its local IP address; and

 iii) if no DNS response is received, the UE shall terminate the N3AN node selection procedure.